 The Missoula County and City of Missoula floodplain maps are being updated in conjunction with a nationwide effort to modernize floodplain maps for flood prone communities.
 Missoula’s floodplain maps have not been updated in over 25 years.
 The updating project for Missoula, begun by FEMA in 2004, converts Missoula’s existing paper floodplain maps to digital maps.
 In some areas, detailed mapping studies were also conducted, incorporating survey work, hydrologic and hydraulic analyses and updated mapping to identify flood risks.
 Because the new floodplain maps are digital, more accurate flood risk information will be more easily accessible for individual properties.

 Release of the draft flood insurance rate maps marked the beginning of the community review process during which citizens and local officials provided comments or appealed the draft maps and information.
-The public comment period closed on January 21, 2014 and FEMA is currently reviewing the submitted comments and appeals.
+The public comment period closed on January 21, 2014 and FEMA has completed their review of the submitted comments and appeals.
+FEMA's review resulted in changes to seven (7) floodplain maps which are identified with "2014" on the pdfs available below.
 Upon completion of the review process, finalization of the maps, and adoption of an updated floodplain management ordinance by Missoula County and the City of Missoula, new flood insurance rate maps will go into effect for flood insurance.

-The draft maps for Missoula and Missoula County are available for public viewing in Missoula at the Land Services Department in City Hall at 435 Ryman, Community and Planning Services at 317 Woody and the DNRC Regional Office located at 2705 Spurgin Road, Building C or online - see below.
+The draft maps for Missoula and Missoula County are available for public viewing in Missoula at the Land Services Department in City Hall at 435 Ryman, Community and Planning Services at 323 W. Alder and the DNRC Regional Office located at 2705 Spurgin Road, Building C or online - see below.

-The draft maps are also available on DVD (for a cost of $1.00) at the Community and Planning Services Office at 317 Woody, or you can also bring in a flash drive and we can load the maps on it for free.
+The draft maps are also available on DVD (for a cost of $1.00) at the Community and Planning Services Office at 323 W. Alder, or you can also bring in a flash drive and we can load the maps on it for free.
 There is an Index that helps determine which maps you may want to view.